ianboucher/Bloc-Jams-ng/README.md

 How does it work?
 -----------------
-Scroll through the landing page and view the random artwork that is presented.
-Afterword click on the Library button in the top right-hand side of the screen.
-It will take you to a different view instantly thanks to AngularJS and show you a myriad of albums.
-Click on a random album and play a song, but ensure that your volume is turned on.
+From the landing page, you can sign-up or sign-in using the links in the navigation bar, or simply go straight to the album collection.

+Click on an album cover to view the album tracks and select one to play.
+There are play, pause and skip controls in the player bar at the bottom of the screen where you can also scrub the track and volume with the seek-bar.

+You can create and edit your own playlists where you can add and remove your favorite (as long as your favorite tracks are by Faker McFake!).

 Languages Used
 ---------------